 According to the CDC, a high BMI can lead to several serious health conditions.
 That's why insurers will analyze your BMI to determine your risk-level.
 A high BMI often leads to higher insurance rates.

-In 2017, Massachusetts had a 25.9 percent obesity rate, the seventh lowest rate in the country.
+In 2018, Massachusetts had a 25.7 percent obesity rate, the fourth lowest rate in the country.
 Out of the many MA residents who use QuoteWizard to compare health insurance plans, 21 percent have a BMI in the obese range.

 It's no secret that substantial risks come from smoking.
 About 13.7 percent of Massachusetts residents are smokers, the fifth lowest rate in the country.